XBrutalPandaX/Write-up/THM/Brooklyn-Nine-Nine.md

 # Brooklyn99 CTF
 export ip=10.10.15.26
 ## Enumeration
-Going to the site and cheching the html we can see this
+Going to the site and checking the html we can see this
 ```html
 <!-- Have you ever heard of steganography? -->
 ```
 **Intersting**
-We are told there is 2 ways of getting to root in thi mahcine.
-Lets check both
+There is 2 intended way of rooting the box.
 ------------
 # Method one
 ### Nmap scan